 Note: These are United Nations regulations developed by global committees of the United Nations Economic Commission for Europe (UNECE).
-These regulations are adopted in the European Union as well as several other countries in Europe, including the UK, and further afield (see FAQs for more on this).
+These regulations are adopted in the European Union as well as several other countries in Europe, including the UK, and outside of Europe too. (see FAQs for more on this).